lazy-media/public/README.md

 ---

-If you do not already have an account on my server, you must fill out the form located at [Server Access Request Form](https://sites.google.com/view/b-repairs/plex/plex-requests). **Only Plex Logins are accepted.
-Recommended way to sign up.**
+If you do not already have an account on my server, you must fill out the form located at [Server Access Request Form](https://sites.google.com/view/b-repairs/plex/plex-requests).

 **PLEASE NOTE: Registrations and Access to Plex are limited.**